The only thing certain about tariffs right now is uncertainty.

 Branded resale provides an alternative: maintain margins without raising prices.

 Since resale inventory is acquired at little to no cost (via trade-ins) or through low-cost buybacks, the profit margin per unit is significantly higher.
-This allows brands to offset the financial impact of tariffs by leaning on a revenue stream that isn't tied to import duties.
+Considering that 62% of Gen Z and Millennials prefer buying from sustainable brands, offering resale options sits at the cross-section of meeting customer demand and enhancing profitibility.

 It also means brands can stay price-competitive, even when competitors are hiking prices to account for rising costs.